 School Membership: School membership includes all persons on teaching or research appointments holding the rank of Professor, Associate Professor, and Assistant Professor; or identified in their letters of appointment as Professor of Practice, Clinical faculty, Lecturer, Instructional Professional, Academic Professional, Instructor, Administrative Staff, Teaching Assistant, Faculty Associate, Graduate Teaching (or Research) Assistant, Research Assistant or Associate, Research Faculty, Emeritus Faculty, Visiting Faculty, or Adjunct Faculty.

 School Faculty: The School Faculty is the governing body of the School.
-Its membership is defined by ACD Manual 505-02, that is, only faculty members on tenure or tenure-track lines, and faculty members on fixed-termed appointments, are members of the School Faculty.
+Its membership is defined by ACD Manual 505-02, that is, only faculty members on tenure or tenure-track lines, and full-time faculty members on fixed-termed appointments, are members of the School Faculty.

+Academic Assembly: The Academic Assembly is determined by ACD 112-01 and therefore consists of full-time contract faculty members and academic professionals.

 C. Relation to College, University, and Board of Regents

 If any policy or procedure in these by-laws should be found to conflict with policies or procedures of (a) the College of Public Service and Community Solutions, (b) Arizona State University, or (c) the Arizona Board of Regents, the policies and procedures of the latter three bodies shall take precedence.